Kingsway-Digital/craftercms-react/README.md

 ### AWS Cognito Login Configuration

 This feature exposes several components: `CognitoLoginCallback`, `CognitoLogoutCallback`, and `CognitoUserRequired`.
-In addition, it exposes three convenience functions: `getCognitoSignInUri`, `getCognitoSignUpUri`, and `getCognitoSignOutUri`.
+In addition, it exposes four convenience functions: `getCognitoSignInUri`, `getCognitoSignUpUri`, `getCognitoSignOutUri`, and `getCognitoIdToken`.

 These components simplify the work required to work with Cognito inside a react app running on Crafter CMS, by encapsulating boilerplate Cognito SDK code into convenient react components.